Experimental-Photonics-ANU/LaserScanApp/README.md

 # Laser Scan App
 ## Installation
 The requirements file, generated with `pipreqs`, should enable simple installation.
-After cloning the **Laser Scan App** repository, setup a new environment using python 3.11 as the main interpreter.
+After cloning the **LaserScanApp** repository, setup a new environment using python 3.11 as the main interpreter.
 Then from the repository root directory run:

 ```
 pip install -r requirements.txt